emilyfuhrman/datavis_design/2017_Summer/Studios/08_Creating_Data-Driven_Shapes_for_VR_Using_A-Frame.md

 * Navigate back to the previous view of the project.
 * In the top left corner, click the project name to open a menu labeled `Project info and options`.
-* Click the `Remix this` button to start your own editable copy of the project.
+* Click the `Remix This` button to start your own editable copy of the project.
 While it is possible to edit my original project, **please do not edit it directly**.
 Create a clone following the directions above so that everyone in the class may work independently on changes to their code.
 You should now be facing a new project page, with a different name than the first one.
 * In the left panel, click `index.html`.

 ![New Project Index](https://github.com/emilyfuhrman/datavis_design/blob/master/2017_Summer/Studios/Images/08/03_New_Project_Index.png)